yewentao256/CSAPP_15213/README.md

 Done in 2022/12, see [bomblab-practice](bomblab/bomblab-practice.md) for more details.

-A random bomb is generated to test, see [bomblab-real(中文)](bomblab/bomblab-real.md) for more details.
+Wanna try another bomb?
+Do it by yourself!
+Try a new random bomb, see [bomblab-real](bomblab/bomblab-real.md) for more details.

 ### Attacklab